-The Bounce Back Loan Scheme is a new scheme introduced to help smaller businesses impacted by coronavirus (COVID-19).
-It aims to assist those businesses to borrow between £2,000 up to 25% of a business’ turnover (the maximum amount available is £50,000).
+The Bounce Back Loan Scheme, launched in May 2020, has been introduced to help smaller businesses impacted by coronavirus (COVID-19).
+It aims to assist businesses to borrow between £2,000 up to 25% of a business’ turnover (the maximum amount available is £50,000).

-The Scheme will be delivered through a network of accredited lenders.
+The Scheme is delivered through a network of accredited lenders.

 The Scheme is open to most businesses, regardless of turnover, who meet the eligibility criteria and who were established on or before 1 March 2020.
 Borrowers are required to declare, amongst other things, that: